Trusted WordPress tutorials, when you need them most.

 To add a search toggle effect in WordPress, you will need to place a search form block or widget on your website and then add some custom CSS code.

-First, you need to make sure that there is a search form added to your website.
+First, let’s make sure that you have a search form on your website.

 Adding a Search Form in a Block Theme with Full Site Editing

-Simply visit the Appearance » Editor page.
-On the edit screen, add the ‘Search’ block where you want to display the search form.
+Simply visit Appearance » Editor from your WordPress dashboard.
+On the edit screen, you’ll want to add the ‘Search’ block where you want to display the search form.

 Add search form block

-After that, don’t forget to click on the ‘Save’ button to store your changes.
+After that, don’t forget to click the ‘Save’ button to store your changes.

 Adding a Search Form in Other WordPress Themes